The next phase of the NW Bicester eco-town project has received outline planning permission.

 “This is the next major stage of the overall development at NW Bicester, the country’s only true zero carbon development, and we are pleased this stage is complete,” said Gerry Walker, regional development director for A2Dominion.

 “NW Bicester will be the most sustainable development in the UK, with a comprehensive mixed-use scheme that will allow residents to make sustainable lifestyle choices.”
 A2Dominion is already working on Reserved Matters applications for specific phases of the application in preparation for a quick start once the Legal Agreement accompanying the Resolution to Grant Outline Planning Permission is finalised.”

 “This decision comes at an important time, when housing is high on both the government’s and the public’s agenda,” Gary Young, partner at Farrells, added.
 NW Bicester masterplan has been awarded planning for the next phase, which will deliver much needed new true zero carbon homes.

 “The Farrell Review argued for design quality to be a much higher priority within government, and the planning approval, along with NW Bicester housing being cited as an exemplar in the Starter Homes initiative, confirms that we can raise the design standard of new-build homes as well as the expectations of those who buy and live in them.”

-“NW Bicester is a truly pioneering development which promotes healthy living as the UK’s first truly zero carbon community, with 40% of the land set aside for green infrastructure and provision for local food growing including allotments and a community farm.”
+“As the UK’s first truly zero-carbon community, NW Bicester is a truly pioneering development that promotes healthy living, with 40 percent of the land set aside for green infrastructure and provision for local food growing, including allotments and a community farm.”